 - 1 TB red pepper flakes (or less if you're not as into spicy)

-- After tofu is pressed for a least 15 minutes, cut into 1" cubes.
+After tofu is pressed, cut into 1" cubes.

 To shave Brussels sprouts you can use a mandolin or pulse them in batches in a food processor.
 You can also cut them finely.
 I've begun to see stores selling them pre-shaved as well.